Maui Scuba Diving Fish Guide

 Hawaiian Damselfish

-Endemic Hawaiian damsels are small fish that are often seen swelling in and out of cauliflower corals as juveniles, and actively defending larger swathes of the reef as adults.
+Endemic Hawaiian damselfish looks about the size of your fist.
+These fish can often be seen swelling in and out of cauliflower corals as juveniles and actively defending larger swathes of the reef as adults.
 They are foragers, yet territorial, and make distinct clicking noises when threatened.
 They will even dart at your hand or mask!
-Have no fear they are no bigger than 12.5cm.
+Have no fear they are no bigger than 5 inches (12.5 cm).
 The males provide sole care of the offspring, unlike most animals.
-The females guard the territory that they grew up in.
+The female Damselfish guard the territory that they grew up in.

 Humuhumuhiʻukole